richbrei/understand_gpt/README.md

 ![](./images/embeddings.png)

 The tensors returned from the two embeddings are added up so that you end up with a higher dimensional representation for each token and the respective position it takes in the input sequence.
+In the above figure the token embedding is represented by the color that the output tensor's rows take, the position embedding is represented by it's opacity.
 This result is then passed to the attention blocks.

 ## Attention Blocks